-Pls can request via the ALMA Helpdesk that QA0-pass raw data should be staged for download as soon as they are available (i.e. before the full QA2 products are ready).
-The proprietary period for the entire MOUS will start after the raw data from the first Execution Block (EB) in the MOUS have been made available to the Pl.
+Pls can request via the ALMA Helpdesk that QAO-pass raw data should be staged for download as soon as they are available (i.e. before the full QA2 products are ready).
+The proprietary period for the entire Member Observing Unit Set (MOUS) will start after the raw data from the first Execution Block (EB) in the MOUS have been made available to the Pl.
 The release of raw data to the Pls will have no implications on the QA2 process.
-The access of QA0-pass raw data replaces the previous stale data and early release of ToO and time critical data policies but with immediate start of the clock for the proprietary time.
+The access of QAO-pass raw data replaces the previous stale data and early release of ToO and time critical data policies, but with immediate start of the clock for the proprietary time of the respective MOUS the raw data belongs to.